 In addition to treating the specific underlying condition, you can improve your circulation by adopting healthy lifestyle changes.
 For example, by following a healthy diet, exercising regularly, and maintaining a moderate weight, you can improve your blood flow.

 Keep in mind that temporary poor circulation is not always a sign of a health condition.
 However, if the symptoms persist, it could be a sign of an underlying condition and maybe even a medical emergency.

 If you experience confusion, dizziness, chest pain, and difficulty breathing, speaking, or thinking, it’s time to seek immediate medical help.
 Otherwise, follow your doctor’s recommendations and practice healthy habits that will improve your blood flow.

-For example, you can take Circulation Boost, a supplement that naturally promotes your body’s circulation.
+If your hands are bothering you because of poor circulation, you can take Circulation Boost, a supplement that naturally promotes your body’s circulation.
 Try Circulation Boost along with exercise, healthy diets, and more to give your circulation the support it needs.

 Circulation Boost helps support your circulation by increasing the molecule nitric oxide in the body.
 Nitric oxide is a key molecule the body uses to open and widen the blood vessels.
 As Circulation Boost increases nitric oxide, it helps improve blood flow and circulation and can support your from losing circulation in your hands.